Pointcept/Pointcept/README.md

 - **PTv2 mode1**

-`PTv2 mode1` is the original PTv2 we reported in our paper, example running script is as follows:
+`PTv2 mode1` is the original PTv2 we reported in our paper, example running scripts are as follows:

 ```bash
 # ptv2m1: PTv2 mode1, Original PTv2, GPU memory cost > 24G